triton-inference-server/server/docs/optimization.md

 performance.

-As a running example demonstrating the optimization features and options, we will use a Caffe2 ResNet50 model that you can obtain by following the [QuickStart](quickstart.md).
-As a baseline we use perf_analyzer to determine the performance of the model using a [basic model configuration that does not enable any performance features](examples/model_repository/resnet50_netdef/config.pbtxt).
+As a running example demonstrating the optimization features and options, we will use a TensorFlow Inception model that you can obtain by following the [QuickStart](quickstart.md).
+As a baseline we use perf_analyzer to determine the performance of the model using a [basic model configuration that does not enable any performance features](examples/model_repository/inception_graphdef/config.pbtxt).

 ```
-$ perf_analyzer -m resnet50_netdef --percentile=95 --concurrency-range 1:4
+$ perf_analyzer -m inception_graphdef --percentile=95 --concurrency-range 1:4
 ...
 Inferences/Second vs. Client p95 Batch Latency
-Concurrency: 1, 159 infer/sec, latency 6701 usec
+Concurrency: 1, throughput: 62.6 infer/sec, latency 21371 usec
-Concurrency: 2, 204.8 infer/sec, latency 9807 usec
+Concurrency: 2, throughput: 73.2 infer/sec, latency 34381 usec
-Concurrency: 3, 204.2 infer/sec, latency 14846 usec
+Concurrency: 3, throughput: 73.2 infer/sec, latency 50298 usec
-Concurrency: 4, 199.6 infer/sec, latency 20499 usec
+Concurrency: 4, throughput: 73.4 infer/sec, latency 65569 usec
 ```

-The results show that our non-optimized model configuration gives a throughput of about 200 inferences per second.
+The results show that our non-optimized model configuration gives a throughput of about 73 inferences per second.
 Note how there is a significant throughput increase going from one concurrent request to two concurrent requests and then throughput levels off.
 With one concurrent request Triton is idle during the time when the response is